Cloudforest Reserve Manager

 Founded in 2002, Cloudbridge Nature Reserve is a private, non-profit cloudforest reserve in the Talamanca mountains of Costa Rica.
 Beginning with the purchase of degraded farmland, Cloudbridge has been actively reforesting the area in order to connect the forests of the Cerro Chirripó National Park with adjacent nature reserves and forested areas.
 Beyond reforestation work, Cloudbridge is also committed to environmental education and conducting research on the unique and diverse cloudforest ecosystem.

 Cloudbridge Nature Reserve is looking for a reserve manager to run the day-to-day operations of the reserve, train and supervise our team of international volunteers, and assist with education and research projects.
 This is a full-time position.
-Accommodation and an $800 USD monthly stipend for food are provided.
-Start date to be determined, but anticipated around 1 March 2018.
+Accommodation and an $800 stipend for food are provided.
+Start date to be determined as soon as the right person is available.

 Duties and Responsibilities

 - Responsible for local employees and general volunteers including: training and supervision, payroll, etc.

 - Manages use of tools, equipment and vehicles, maintains a tracking system for employees and equipment.

 - Assists Scientific Coordinator as required.

 - Works closely with visiting students and other visitors, providing logistical support.